 Apply a few drops of cooktop cleaning cream directly to the cooktop.
-Use a clean paper towel to clean the entire cooktop surface.
+Use a paper towel clean the entire cooktop surface.
 Make sure the cooktop is cleaned thoroughly, leaving no residue.
-Do not use the towel you use to clean the cooktop for any other purpose.

 For heavy, burned on soil:

 Apply a few drops of cooktop cleaning cream directly to the soiled area.
 Rub the soiled area using a non-abrasive cleaning tool, applying pressure as needed.
 Do not use the pad you use to clean the cooktop for any other purpose.